A-Klass/torch_topkast/README.md

 tbd.
 ### Benchmarks

-We compare runtimes and (V)RAM usage for simple vanilla networks to demonstrate the benefits of our implementation.
+We compare runtimes and VRAM usage to demonstrate the benefits of our implementation.
+Not finished yet.
+A comparison for simple vanilla networks may follow.
 ### Dependencies

 - Python >=3.7